MattcTrent/SalaryApp/README.md

 The Project requires:
 NodeJs
-Java JDK
-Gradle

 Currently all Dev is has been done againts
-NodeJs: v18.17.0
+NodeJs: v20.17.0
-Java: openjdk 17.0.8
-Gradle: v8.1.1

 Running on other versions may have unforseen issues.

-The Java backend project requires a MySQL db to connect to.
+The Node Express backend project requires a MySQL db to connect to.

 ## Getting Started - Frontend